Update: My OIL-FREE salad dressings now here!

 “Magical” No-Oil Salad Dressing

-This dressing uses applesauce to emulsify the ingredients and produce a surprisingly thick vinaigrette that is virtually fat-free!
+This dressing uses applesauce to emulsify the ingredients and produce a surprisingly thick oil-free salad dressing!
 Try it as is first, and then play with some of the seasonings to your own preferences.

 1/4 cup unsweetened applesauce